 PlayStation VR performance is something altogether different.
-PlayStation 4 Pro was built to better support PlayStation VR (You know, Project Morpheus and PlayStation Neo kinda go together and all that) but even here the differences is subtle.
+PlayStation 4 Pro was built to better support PlayStation VR (You know, Project Morpheus (the codename for PlayStation VR) and PlayStation Neo (the codename for PlayStation 4 Pro) kinda go together and all that) but even here the differences are subtle on many titles.

 Most titles that were available before the Pro was released look slightly better on the Pro, and those titles updated to support the enhanced graphics in the Pro are noticeably better looking than on the standard PS4.
 Because of the high focus on framerate in PlayStation VR, what you'll see in Pro Enhanced titles is more detail, not smoother transitions like you'd see on the television.

 Long-term, you'll probably want a PlayStation 4 Pro for better PlayStation VR gaming, even if you don't notice a huge difference in quality between the two right now.
 Bigger and better games are going to want that additional power, and great new PlayStation VR games are coming every month.